Configure the expiration policy for Office 365 groups

 The retention policy is configured by way of the Security and Compliance Center.
 If you have set up a retention policy for Office 365 groups, when a group expires and is deleted, the group conversations in the group mailbox and files in the group site are retained in the retention container for the specific number of days defined in the retention policy.
 Users won't see the group or its content after expiration, but can recover the site and mailbox data via e-discovery.

-Here are examples of how you can use PowerShell cmdlets to configure the expiration settings for Office 365 groups in your tenant:
+Here are examples of how you can use PowerShell cmdlets to configure the expiration settings for Office 365 groups in your Azure AD organization:

-Configure the expiration settings New-AzureADMSGroupLifecyclePolicy: This cmdlet sets the lifetime for all Office 365 groups in the tenant to 365 days.
-Renewal notifications for Office 365 groups without owners will be sent to ‘firstname.lastname@example.org’
+Configure the expiration settings Use the New-AzureADMSGroupLifecyclePolicy cmdlet to set the lifetime for all Office 365 groups in the Azure AD organization to 365 days.
+Renewal notifications for Office 365 groups without owners will be sent to 'email@example.com'

 New-AzureADMSGroupLifecyclePolicy -GroupLifetimeInDays 365 -ManagedGroupTypes All -AlternateNotificationEmails firstname.lastname@example.org